15 Andalucian recipes to warm you up

 5. Stewed Potatoes

-Stewed potatoes or the “guisaillo de papas”, as Andalusians call it, is another example of winter gastronomy.
+Stewed potatoes or the “guisaillo de papas”, as Andalucians call it, is another example of winter gastronomy.
 It is usually prepared with veal, and it takes a fair amount of sweet paprika and ground black pepper.
 Potatoes are very efficient at retaining heat, so this dish is ideal if we’re down with the flu.
 If you ever get chilled, do not hesitate to try this recipe, as it helps you relieve congestion.

 6. Picadillo Soup

-This is a typical Andalusian soup, specially widespread in the areas of Almería and Seville.
+This is a typical Andalucian soup, specially widespread in the areas of Almería and Seville.
 It is prepared with poultry meat, usually chicken, finely chopped together with a hard-boiled egg.
 It also takes thin and small ham chunks.
 Apart from being the ideal dinner for cold nights, it is a customary dish served in Christmas-Eve and Christmas as a starter, before turkey.